-In the section What do effective teachers believe? we highlight some of the beliefs of effective teachers and the relationship between those beliefs and the teaching and learning in their classrooms.
+In section 1, What effective teachers believe, we highlighted some of the beliefs of effective teachers and the relationship between those beliefs and the teaching and learning in their classrooms.

 In this section and the other two sections we explore some of what effective teachers do to promote pupil learning.
 We look first at a key area of action for which the evidence of improved pupil learning is both plentiful and sound: improving pupils' thinking skills.
 The evidence for this section is rooted in many RfTs and also draws on wider research.
-You will find more specific information at the bottom of each page.